Our Rivers

 Bozeman Fly Fishing Guide Pro Tip:

-Most anglers "chase" the Salmonfly hatch up the Madison River during the peak of the Salmonfly hatch.
+Most anglers "chase" the salmonfly hatch up the Madison River during the peak of the hatch.
 There is no "right or wrong" strategy as the angling experience is always variable during the hatch.
 Expect lots of anglers, zillions of bugs, and inconsistent action on the best of days.
 However, late or very early starts are worth trying to find rested trout while also escaping the crowds.

 Ennis Fly Fishing Trips in June